 Manually and/or Automatically Monitor Your Credit Reports for FREE

-Most people know that each credit agency is legally required to provide you a free copy of your credit report once per year.
-The widely recommended practice is to set up a four month rotation where you check one agency each time (e.g. TransUnion in January, Equifax in May and Experian in September — and then repeat each year).
-To get your free annual credit report, you should go to the official site and avoid other lookalike sites which might try to sell you monitoring service or credit score access.
+Most people know that each credit agency is legally required to provide you with a free copy of your credit report once per year.
+The widely recommended practice is to set up a four-month rotation where you check one agency each time (e.g. TransUnion in January, Equifax in May, and Experian in September — and then repeat each year).
+To get your free annual credit report, you should go to the official site and avoid other lookalike sites which might try to sell you monitoring services or credit score access.